PeterDrake/drakepedia/data_structures/stacks.md

 The *stack* abstract data type defines a stack as a sequence of items, with the following operations:

--`push` adds an item to the top of the stack
+- `isEmpty` returns true if the stack is empty
--`pop` removes and returns the top item from the stack -`isEmpty` returns true if the stack is empty
+- `pop` removes and returns the top item from the stack
+- `push` adds an item to the top of the stack

 The standard metaphor for a stack is one of those spring-loaded stacks of plates you might find in a cafeteria.
 You can push a new plate onto the stack or pop one off the top, but there's no way to access the plates underneath.
 Stacks are said to be *last in, first out* (LIFO).